gerokkos/clerk/README.md

 To use the pgAdmin:

 http://localhost:5050

 i.
-Choose Create then Server
+Choose Create, then Server

 ii.
 Fill in any name that you want.

 iii.
 Click on connection tab.

 Run: